What's Hot

 1. Hangzhou, China

-With a population of around seven million people, Hangzhou has the world’s largest bike sharing apps program.
-In fact, no other bike-sharing on the planet compares to their huge numbers.
+With around seven million people, Hangzhou has the world’s most extensive bike-sharing app program.
+No other bike-sharing on the planet compares to their vast numbers.
 Let’s make a count.
 Between 66,500 and 78,000 bicycles are available through their program.
-Spread over at 2,700 stations.
+Spread over 2,700 stations.

 There are so many city bikes that you can’t go five minutes without seeing one in the city’s downtown area.
 But it gets better: the program has been so successful that the Hangzhou Public Transportation Corporation has received funding to expand.
 The amount invested is around 18.5 million British pounds.

-The company expects to have 175,000 bikes in operation by 2020 as a result of the investment.
+Due to the investment, the company expects to have 175,000 bikes in operation by 2020.
 Given that the program only began in 2008.
-I’d say that’s a quite huge development.
+That’s quite a considerable development.

 Despite the program’s massive success, it has been the topic of some controversy.
 In 2010, an app was developed that told users how many bikes were available at each station.

-However, the personnel at Hangzhou Public Bicycle were not impressed, despite the fact that it was praised by users as a true lifesaver.
-They claimed the data was stolen illegally by the developers.
+However, the personnel at Hangzhou Public Bicycle were not impressed, even though users praised it as a true lifesaver.
+They claimed the developers stole the data.
 Therefore, they barred Zhang Guangyu, the program’s developer, from accessing the information in 2012.
 Effectively rendering the software useless.

 2. Taiyuan, China

-Europe may be the forerunner in terms of bike infrastructure, but in terms of actual volume and availability, it falls short.
+Europe may be the forerunner in bike infrastructure, but it falls short in terms of actual volume and availability.

 China is in the lead.
-I know it’s not really fair, given that China’s population is almost double that of Europe, but Taiyuan is worth mentioning as the current runner-up to Hangzhou.
+I know it’s unfair, given that China’s population is almost double that of Europe, but Taiyuan is worth mentioning as the current runner-up to Hangzhou.

-The fact that Taiyuan’s bike share has grown so much in such a short period of time is one of the reasons it deserves to be on our list.
-In fact, it’s grown so quickly that no one knows how many bikes are in circulation, with estimates ranging from 20,000 to 41,000 bikes and roughly 1,000 stations.
+The fact that Taiyuan’s bike share has grown so much in such a short period is one of the reasons it deserves to be on our list.
+It’s grown so quickly that no one knows how many bikes are in circulation, with estimates ranging from 20,000 to 41,000 cycles and roughly 1,000 stations.
 And it’s still expanding.

-It’s also easy to see why: the bikes are simple to use and are cheap.
-In fact, it’s free as long as you ride for less than an hour.
+It’s also easy to see why: the bikes are cheap and straightforward.
+It’s free as long as you ride for less than an hour.

 3. The city of Paris, France

 When people refer to it as the city of love, I don’t believe they mean love of bicycles.
-However, because of their fantastic bike share scheme, Paris is ranked third on this list.
+However, Paris is ranked third because of their fantastic bike share scheme.
 It’s hardly surprising that Paris is ranked so high.
 France is one of the main hubs of the international cycling community and a key figure in the sport’s history.

-Vélib‘, the bike-sharing program, is the largest bike-sharing program outside of China, with over 20,000 bikes and over 1,200 stations in its fleet.
+Vélib’s bike-sharing program is the most extensive bike-sharing program outside of China, with over 20,000 bikes and 1,200 stations in its fleet.

-Bertrand Delano, the mayor of Paris from 2001 to 2014, was a driving force behind the establishment of the bike-sharing system, which debuted in July 2007.
+Bertrand Delano, the mayor of Paris from 2001 to 2014, was a driving force behind establishing the bike-sharing system, which debuted in July 2007.

-The project has been a huge success and has set a great example for the rest of the world.
-Its daily ridership peaked in 2011 at 86,000 people, and it has only increased since then.
+The project has been an enormous success and has set an excellent example for the rest of the world.
+Its daily ridership peaked in 2011 at 86,000 people and has only increased since then.

-When other cities try to market the idea of a bike-share system in their city, they frequently refer to Vélib’.
+When other cities try to market the idea of a bike-share system in their town, they frequently refer to Vélib’.

 However, Vélib’ is not without faults.
 Theft and damage are widespread problems.
-Many bikes are thrown out, stripped for parts, or left in a state of ruin.
+Many bikes are thrown out, stripped for parts, or left in ruin.
 Many of the bikes are stolen and sold overseas, with some finding up in countries as far away as Romania.
-The expenses of theft and vandalism were actually far higher than expected.
+The expenses of theft and vandalism were far higher than expected.

-Despite this, the program has stabilized and is now regarded as a major success.
-Delano himself considers it one of his greatest achievements in his political career.
+Despite this, the program has stabilized and is now considered a significant success.
+Delano considers it one of the most outstanding achievements in his political career.

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Telegram Email